prisma/prisma1/content/04-Reference/03-API/02-Queries.md

 ### Pagination

-When querying all nodes of a specific [type](!alias-ij2choozae) you can supply arguments that allow you to paginate the query response.
+When querying all nodes of a specific [model type](!alias-eiroozae8u#model-types), you can supply arguments that allow you to _paginate_ the query response.

 Pagination allows you to request a certain amount of nodes at the same time.
 You can seek forwards or backwards through the nodes and supply an optional starting node:

-* to seek forwards, use `first`; specify a starting node with `after`.
+- to seek forwards, use `first`; specify a starting node with `after`.
-* to seek backwards, use `last`; specify a starting node with `before`.
+- to seek backwards, use `last`; specify a starting node with `before`.

 You can also skip an arbitrary amount of nodes in whichever direction you are seeking by supplying the `skip` argument.

-> Consider a blog where only 3 posts are shown at the front page.
+Consider a blog where only 3 `Post` nodes are shown at the front page.
 To query the first page:

 ```graphql
 ---